singhaniket2910/Odoo-Modules/README.md

 # Odoo-Modules

-### This repo contains all the customs modules created on Odoo 17 and PostgreSQL 15
+### This repo contains customs modules created on Odoo 18 and Postgres 17